-The recommended dose of COSELA is 240 mg/m as a 30-minute intravenous infusion completed within 4 hours prior to the start of chemotherapy on each day chemotherapy is administered.
+The recommended dose of COSELA is 240 mg/m2 as a 30-minute intravenous infusion completed no more than 4 hours prior to the start of chemotherapy on each day chemotherapy is administered.
 (2.1)

+Reduce dose in patients with moderate or severe hepatic impairment.
+(2.2).
 See Full Prescribing Information for instructions on preparation and administration.
 (2.3)

-DOSAGE FORMS AND STRENGTHS
+-DOSAGE FORMS AND STRENGTHS-

 For injection: 300 mg of trilaciclib as a lyophilized cake in a single-dose vial.
+(3)